LondonJim/NASA-NEO-API-Wrapper/README.md

 #### Set the API key

-(only needs to be done if you want to use your own API key, default setting is DEMO_KEY)
+The default setting is DEMO_KEY.
+This only needs to be set if you want to use your own API key.
 ```
 client.key = "MyKey"
 ```

 #### Change the date
-(only needs to be done if you want to select another date, default setting is the current day.
+Default setting is the current day, only needs to be set if you want another day.
 Format: YYYY-MM-DD)
 ```
 client.date = "2019-04-10"
 ```